tifanihusna/starter-academic/content/authors/admin/_index.md

   - name: King Fahd University of Petroleum and Minerals
     url: 'https://ri.kfupm.edu.sa/irc-fde'

-bio: My research interests include topics in labor economics.
+bio: My research interests include topics in labor markets, applied econometrics, including spatial econometrics, as well as the use of big data, especially GIS/satellite data.
 Currently, I am also working on the economic effects of fintech.

 education:
   courses: